-In 2000 she was one of 330 Aboriginal women who performed in the Sydney 2000 Olympics Opening Ceremony.
-In 2005 Margaret attended the Australasian Women and Policing Conference where NPYWC’s Domestic and Family Violence service received an award.
-More recently in 2015, Margaret was instrumental in advocating and seeking an increase in Renal Dialysis machines in NPY Communities as well as seeking corporate sponsorship for Women’s Only Law and Culture meetings, driven through the Larapinta Extreme Trail fundraiser.
+In 2000, she was one of 330 Aboriginal women who performed in the Sydney 2000 Olympics Opening Ceremony.
+In 2005, Margaret attended the Australasian Women and Policing Conference where NPYWC’s Domestic and Family Violence service received an award.
+More recently Margaret has been instrumental in advocating and seeking an increase in Renal Dialysis machines in NPY Communities as well as seeking corporate sponsorship for Women’s Only Law and Culture meetings, driven through the Larapinta Extreme Trail fundraiser.

-She is a member of the Uti Kulintjaku Team, a highly regarded group of women from the NPY region with diverse backgrounds (artists, ngangkari, members of community councils, directors) who develop resources to prevent the negative influence of trauma as well as improve wellness and mental health.
+She is a member of the Uti Kulintjaku Team, a highly regarded group of women from the NPY region who develop resources to prevent the negative influence of trauma as well as improve wellness and mental health.

-Margaret says that Women’s Council really makes a difference in people’s lives and we must never forget our greatest achievement in combating petrol sniffing.
+Margaret says that Women’s Council really makes a difference to people’s lives and we must never forget our greatest achievement in combating petrol sniffing.